SpARCS1049+56

-This image, using data from Spitzer and the Hubble Space Telescope, shows the galaxy cluster SpARCS1049.

 SpARCS1049+56 is a galaxy cluster whose heart is bursting with new stars and located at a distance of about 9.8 billion light-years away from Earth.
 It was discovered by NASA's Hubble and Spitzer space telescopes on 2015.
+The galaxy cluster has a redshift of 1.7 and a mass of 3.5±1.2×10^14 M_{☉} estimated from weak gravitational lensing.